 The first redundancy I would like to address, as I (and most ancient philosophers) believe it is the most important perception upgrade of all, is the perception of opposition.

-The human mind has two different ways of codifying opposing forces.
-One as a connection, and the other, as a collection.
+The relation of opposition – the human mind has two different ways of codifying opposing concepts.
+One as a connection, and another, as a collection.

-But, as we learn that there are different levels of good and bad, while some things may also not be good nor bad, we begin to perceive these concepts not as opposing forces, but as different levels of the core unifying principle of goodness.
-Some positive, some negative, and some perfectly balanced.
+However, as we learn that there are different levels of good and bad, while some things may also not be good nor bad, we begin to perceive these concepts not as opposing forces, but as different levels of the core unifying principle of goodness.
+Some positive, some negative, some week some strong, and some perfectly balanced.

-Furthermore, making the effort to unify these forces within one’s own mind would elevate their perception from the mere binary positive or negative to a level of perception that’s better equipped to comprehend the complexity of the world around us.
+Furthermore, making the effort to unify these forces within one’s own mind would increase the resolution of their perception, sort of speak, from the mere binary positive or negative to a level of perception that’s better equipped to comprehend the subtle differences present in reality.

-How do we know when concepts should be united, you ask?
+How can we tell when concepts should be united, you ask?